College Credit Plus - Academy

-The Ohio State Academy Program is an opportunity for outstanding high school students to enroll in Ohio Sate classes.
+The Ohio State Academy Program is an opportunity for outstanding students in grades 7 through 12 to enroll in Ohio State classes.
 The Academy Program is the Ohio State implementation of the College Credit Plus program that has been created by the State of Ohio.
+Admission to the Academy will be based upon a student’s college readiness as measured by standardized test scores (ACT, SAT, or Accuplacer).
 This program is a partnership between Ohio State, the high school, the student and his or her parent(s)/guardian(s).

 Students enroll in courses to receive college credit and high school credit; the local school district is responsible for the cost of tuition and textbooks for the student.
 A student can complete College Credit Plus in the autumn and spring semesters, as well as summer term.

 - Autumn semester (begins in August): Apply by May 1